xxsc0529/genai-toolbox/docs/en/getting-started/local_quickstart.md

 In this section, we will write and run a LangGraph agent that will load the Tools from Toolbox.

-1. In a new terminal, install the `toolbox-langchain-sdk` package.
+1. In a new terminal, install the `toolbox-langchain` package.

     ```bash
-    pip install toolbox-langchain-sdk
+    pip install toolbox-langchain
     ```

 1. Install other required dependencies: